County Assembly Day

 - See the map below to find your way around downtown.
 The red markers indicate the locations for County Assembly Day events.

-- The NCACC offices sustained significant damage in a fire on March 16.
+- The NCACC offices sustained significant damage in a fire in March 2017.
 As cleanup continues, parking will not be available at the Quorum Center or Coates building offices.
 We apologize for any inconvenience this may cause.